Available for the following Plan types:

 FullStory uses machine learning to identify these patterns and group URLs into pages on your behalf.
 This doesn’t require any instrumentation on your part; however, you may wish to review your Learned Pages and make changes to their names and rules for clarity.
 This will help you understand how the pages in your Journeys are configured as you dive into your results.

-Journeys provide incredible insight into your digital experience right out of the box, but you can add even more context by setting up custom API events.
+Journeys provide incredible insight into your digital experience right out of the box, but you can add even more context by setting up custom API events or user defined events.
 Custom API events represent moments that are critical to your user experience, like when users add an item to their cart or complete a purchase.
 By instrumenting custom API events using the FS.event API, you can capture these moments and visualize them as part of your Journeys.
 Defined Events let you assign your own names to user behaviors events you track in FullStory.

 In addition to page views and custom events, you can also see clicks or views of Named Elements within Journeys.
 Named Elements let you assign your own names to complex elements like CSS selectors.
 After you name an element, you can search for it by name when analyzing your data.